jkhaui/rxeditor-2/README.md

 At the moment, the main feature to try out is pagination (press enter or type something until a page break is triggered.)

+Heads up: code/type definitions/UI are a little sloppy in places as the focus has been on experimenting with the core logic.
+Refactoring of the presentational layer is needed, especially the button components.
+Context logic can probably be refactored into a single hook.

 Setup the repo locally:

 > git clone https://github.com/jkhaui/rxeditor-2